Tag: baptism

 Matthew 28:16–20; 1 Corinthians 1:14–25

 A lot has changed over the years.
-In certain traditions, infants are brought to be baptized into the of the church.
+In certain traditions, infants are brought to be baptized into the life of the church.
 While the Church of the Nazarene generally dedicates infants, functionally it often ends up being the same.

 There is probably a reason why the order is disciple, baptize, teach.
 The two primary modern pathways are baptize/teach and teach/baptize.
 Discipleship seems to not be part of the primary paths.